 Taking time out in the morning to meditate can calm the mind but you can also reap rewards physically and in the workplace.
 Studies show that meditation can lower blood pressure, stress and other anxiety issues as well as allowing us to think clearer.
 All of which adds up to better performance in work and play!

-Add some positive affirmations and visualise how you would like to see the day ahead pan out at the start of the day Many top athletes use visualisation to get into a peak state and we can do the same in our personal and business lives.
+Add some positive affirmations and visualise how you would like to see the day ahead play out.
+Many top athletes use visualisation to get into a peak state and we can do the same in our personal and business lives.
 By playing mental pictures we can really set ourselves up for the day ahead and play out different scenarios with desired outcomes.
 By doing this we increase the likelihood that things will go to plan and that we can deal with any challenges effectively.

 Success starts with clarity and a vision.
 Use this time to focus and get clear on what you want to achieve each day and you stand a much better chance of reaching your goals.